Chuvard/Multiple_Regression/README.md

 ### Project's Title: Multiple_Regression

-### Project Description (Problem Satement):
+### Project Description (Problem Statement):
 - We will use the motivation example of housing price prediction.
-The training dataset contains three examples with four features (size, bedrooms, floors and, age) shown in the table below.
-Note that, unlike the earlier labs, size is in sqft rather than 1000 sqft.
+The training dataset contains three examples with four features (size, bedrooms, floors, and age) shown in the table below.
+Note that, unlike the earlier labs, the size is in sqft rather than 1000 sqft.
 - We will build a linear regression model using these values so we can then predict the price for other houses (in 1000s US$).
 For example, a house with 1200 sqft, 3 bedrooms, 1 floor, 40 years old.